venkys-io/Code-Blogs/Trees/Easy/BinarySearchTreeSearching/README.md

         }
     }

-    // Method to search for a specific element in a BST static Node searchBST(Node root, int data) {
+    // Function to search for a specific element in a BST static Node searchBST(Node root, int data) {
         if (root == null)
             return null;  // If the root is null, or the data is not found, return null